jordanbchilds/jordanbchilds.github.io/content/posts/ipu_howTo.md

 Here we will show how to stream a single vector to every vertex although this method can be extended to pass different vectors to each vertex.
-Similarly to before, we start by defining a vector to be streamed and adding this to graph.
+Similar to before, we start by defining a vector to be streamed and adding this to graph.
 However, when streaming we use the `poplar::Graph::addVariable` function not `addConstant`.
 The three parameters of the function used here, are the type of elements which